MounirGaiby/Hikvision-ACS-User-exporter/readme.md

         -   Appends the user data to a list.
     -   Saves the user data to `user_data.json`.
     -   Prints a message indicating where the data and images were saved.

-## Important Notes

--   **Disable SSL Verification:** The script disables SSL certificate verification using `urllib3.disable_warnings(urllib3.exceptions.InsecureRequestWarning)` and `verify=False` in requests.
-This is done because Hikvision devices often use self-signed certificates. **It is strongly recommended to enable SSL verification in a production environment if possible.**
--   **Authentication:** The script uses HTTP Digest Authentication.
-Ensure the provided username and password have the necessary privileges to access the ISAPI endpoints.
--   **Error Handling:** The script includes basic error handling for network requests and JSON parsing.
--   **API Compatibility:** This script is designed for Hikvision devices with the described ISAPI endpoints.
-API compatibility may vary between different Hikvision device models and firmware versions.
--   **Rate Limiting:** If you encounter issues due to rate limiting, consider adding delays between requests.
--   **Security:** Handle the device password with care.
-Avoid storing it directly in the script.
-Consider using environment variables or other secure methods.